alexkimkoutsis/Freestyle-Rhyme-Generator/README.md

 It can also be used by more experienced freestyle rappers to simply expand their rhyming vocabulary and encourage use of words that they normally wouldn't use.

+# Inspiration

+Freestyle rapping is a hobby of mine.
+I freestyle with my friends all the time and I'm the Vice President of the Freestyle Rap Club at UMD.

+However, freestyling can be pretty nerve-wracking, especially for beginners.
+It's scary trying to freestyle for the first time - trying to think of sentences that rhyme with each other and make sense, all while your friends are watching you.
+A lot of people never even attempt getting into the hobby because it puts them way out of their comfort zone.

+I designed this program to help ease the anxiety that often comes with hopping on the mic.

 # Demo

 ![Rhyme Generator Demo](demo/demo.gif)